Uizard; a Canva alternative (Uizard vs Canva)

 Canva is a complete graphic design tool.
 In Canva, you can design almost anything — logos, social media content, documents, prints — but not apps and websites.

-To complement this gap in Canva, Uizard is a gold mine for anyone needing to design mobile & web apps and websites, without the time for complexities.
-In Uizard, you'll get not only several full project templates such as e-commerce apps, landing pages, and cloud dashboards, but also component templates that you can put together to create your own original design.
+To complement this gap in Canva, Uizard is a gold mine for anyone needing to design UX for mobile & web apps and websites, without the time for complexities.
+In Uizard, you'll get not only several UI templates such as e-commerce apps, landing pages, and cloud dashboards, but also UI components that you can put together to create your own original design.
 Among others, the component templates you can find on Uizard include headers, forms, cards, and many more.

-Characteristic of any prototyping tool, Uizard also offers its users the ability to link components and screens together to create an interactive web design or mobile app.
+Characteristic of any UX design tool, Uizard also offers its users the ability to link components and screens together to create an interactive web design or mobile app.